lynx-x-ray-observatory/soxs/doc/source/users_guide/spectra.rst

     t_exp = (500.0, "ks")
     e = cspec.generate_energies(t_exp)

-:class:`~soxs.spectra.ConvolvedSpectrum` objects are not used directly in the instrument simulator, but can be used for convenient when one wants to examine the properties of a convolved spectrum.

 If one has already loaded a :class:`~soxs.instrument.AuxiliaryResponseFile`, then one can also generate a :class:`~soxs.spectra.ConvolvedSpectrum` by simply